Possession (1981 film)

-Possession is a 1981 psychological drama and horror film directed by Andrzej Żuławski and written by Żuławski and Frederic Tuten.
+Possession is a 1981 psychological horror drama film directed by Andrzej Żuławski and written by Żuławski and Frederic Tuten.
 The plot obliquely follows the relationship between an international spy (Sam Neill) and his wife (Isabelle Adjani), who begins exhibiting increasingly disturbing behavior after asking for a divorce.

 Possession, an international co-production between France and West Germany, was filmed in West Berlin in 1980. Żuławski's only English-language film, it premiered at the 34th Cannes Film Festival, where Adjani won the Best Actress award for her performance.
-The screenplay was written during the painful divorce of Żuławski with actress Malgorzata Braunek.
+The screenplay was written during the painful divorce of Żuławski from actress Małgorzata Braunek.
 While not commercially successful either in Europe or in the United States, with the latter only receiving a heavily edited cut on its initial release, the film eventually acquired cult status and has been more positively appraised in later years.

 Plot

-Mark is a spy who returns home to West Berlin from a mysterious espionage mission to find that his wife, Anna, wants a divorce.
-She will not say why but insists it is not because she found someone else.
+Mark is a spy who returns home to West Berlin from an espionage mission to find that his wife, Anna, wants a divorce, and is seeing someone new.
 Mark reluctantly turns the apartment and custody of their young son, Bob, over to her.
 After recovering from a destructive drinking spree, he visits the apartment to find Bob alone, unkempt, and neglected.
 When Anna returns, he stays with Bob, refusing to leave her alone with the child, but attempts to make amends.
 Anna leaves in the middle of the night.

 Mark receives a phone call from Anna's lover, Heinrich, telling him that Anna is with him.
-The next day, Mark meets Bob's teacher, Helen; she inexplicably looks identical to Anna but with green eyes.
+The next day, Mark meets Bob's teacher, Helen, who inexplicably looks identical to Anna but with green eyes.
 Mark visits and fights Heinrich, who beats him.
 Mark then beats Anna at home, after which she flees.
-The next morning, they have another hysterical argument during which they both cut themselves with an electric knife, Anna on the throat and Mark on the arm.
+The following day, they have another hysterical argument during which they both cut themselves with an electric knife; Anna on the throat and Mark on the arm.

-Mark hires a private investigator to follow Anna and discovers that she has been keeping a second flat in a derelict apartment building.
-When the investigator discovers a bizarre tentacled creature in the bathroom, Anna kills him with a broken bottle.
-The lover of the now-dead detective, Zimmerman, goes to the flat himself, where he finds the creature and his lover's dead body.
-Anna beats Zimmerman in a rage before stealing his gun and then shooting him to death.
+Mark hires a private investigator to follow Anna and discovers she has been keeping a second flat in a derelict apartment building.
+When the investigator finds a bizarre tentacled creature in the bathroom, Anna kills him with a broken bottle.
+The lover of the now-dead detective, Zimmermann, goes to the flat himself, where he finds the creature and his lover's dead body.
+Anna beats Zimmermann in a rage before stealing his gun and shooting him to death.

 Anna continues her erratic behavior and recounts to Mark a violent miscarriage she suffered in the subway while he was gone.
-She claims it resulted in a nervous breakdown; during the miscarriage, she oozed blood and fluids from her orifices.
+She claims it resulted in a nervous breakdown; during the miscarriage, she oozed blood and white fluids from her orifices.
 Heinrich visits Anna at the second apartment and is shocked to discover the creature in the bedroom, as well as a collection of dismembered body parts in her refrigerator.
-She attacks him and Heinrich flees, bleeding.
+She stabs him, and Heinrich flees, bleeding.